 Click here to view step-by-step instructions for Direct Deposit.

 If your account was paid using federal or state financial aid (in whole or in part) and you drop a course, your account may be reviewed to determine your revised eligibility and your credit balance refund, if any, will be issued within 14 days.

-No, you would need to contact a Student Accounts representative at (312) 362-8610 to request a refund, otherwise a refund will be sent to you at the end of the term if you are still eligible.
+If your entire account balance was paid in full through your personal payment, you would need to contact a Student Accounts representative at (312) 362-8610 to request a refund, otherwise a refund will be sent to you at the end of the term if you are still eligible to receive the refund.

-A stop payment may be placed on the check 2 weeks after the issued date.
-You may contact the student accounts office if you have not received your check from the date of issue.
+A stop payment may be placed on the check two weeks after the issued date.
+You may contact the Student Accounts office if you have not recieved your check from the date of issue.
 If the check has not been cashed, a replacement check will be issued.
-Due to possibilities of lost checks or mail delay, we strongly encourage you to sign up for direct deposit.
+If you wish to avoid the risks of lost checks or mail delays, you should sign up for Direct Deposit.

 If your financial aid and/or payments exceed your cost, you may be eligible for a refund.

 No. The quickest way to receive your funds is to

 sign up for Direct Deposit, as all refund checks are mailed.